aws-samples/ec2-lamp-server/README.md

 Refer to [How do I install and configure the unified CloudWatch agent to push metrics and logs from my EC2 instance to CloudWatch?](https://repost.aws/knowledge-center/cloudwatch-push-metrics-unified-agent) for more details.

+## Compiling PHP extensions on Amazon Linux 2023 (AL2023)
+If you are looking to compile PHP extensions on AL2023, refer to community article [How do I compile PHP extensions on Amazon Linux 2023?](https://repost.aws/articles/ARM9q-NiODRKC9V7N_jJnNbg/how-do-i-compile-php-extensions-on-amazon-linux-2023)

 ## About EC2 instance